Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 Conclusions: From the testing that has been done above, a good choice in networks is ...
 ## Future Work

 There are several extensions that can be taken to the current work.
 One is to have the VAE deal with correlated data.
 If you take a test that assesses reading and writing, both traits are somewhat correlated.
 One's reading ability affects one's writing ability, and vice versa.
+If the underlying distribution of the VAE does not reflect this correlation, something is missing from our understanding of the tests.
+This problem can be address by using a MVN as the hidden distribution for the VAE.
+Currently, the VAE uses independent normals to generate the data.

+Another extension could be to let the VAE deal with hierarchical latent skills.
+Some skills are dependant on other skills.
+For instance, a difficult probability problem often entails many other knowledges than just probability.
+You may need Calculus or Linear Algebra to solve the probability problem.
+The knowledge of probability is built ontop of other knowledges.
+A useful extension of the current work would be to code this out.
+I have done the theoretical work for the project in the "Some Technical Details" pdf under latex.
+The final section of this document details how to derive those equations.